 Pyrolysis can be thought of as a "slow burn".
 It takes longer and is at a lower temperature, although it is usually paired with a secondary chamber to burn the gaseous exhaust from the primary pyrolysis hearth.
-In some starved-air pyrolysis units, the temperature is on the order of 1500 degrees.
-The secondary chamber is a true incinerator with an excess of air and a higher temperature (2000 F or more) to complete combustion of organic compounds like carbon monoxide.
+In some starved-air pyrolysis units, the temperature is on the order of 1500°F. The secondary chamber is a true incinerator with an excess of air and a higher temperature (2000°F or more) to complete combustion of organic compounds like carbon monoxide.
 (Without this secondary chamber, pyrolysis units would be too polluting to be permitted.)

-Incineration is a great technology for many wastes - it is a big, dumb operation that consumes so much.
+Incineration is a great technology for many wastes - it is a big, dumb operation that does not discriminate on the basis of .
 No pretreatment is typically needed.
 All types of incinerator destroy pathogens and effectively leave a sterile ash.
 In some sense this is overkill, as it is not necessary to destroy every pathogen (landfills where the ash ultimately goes are not sterile).
 However, there are other reasons to incinerate waste than just killing microbes.
 Incineration can destroy chemical toxins by oxidizing them.
 Some pharmaceuticals, in particular, pose environmental hazards at even low levels, so high efficiency is required in the treatment - this may require higher temperatures than what is needed to combust unobjectionable organic material and to sterilize.

-As a rule of thumb, incineration units operate at 2000 degrees F, at least in the secondary chamber.
+As a rule of thumb, incineration units operate at or around 2000 °F.

 Water can be heated to destroy bacteria; pasteurization is a key part of food processing.
 The drug industry pasteurizes water at 65°C to 80°C before the water is used in production of medicine.
 A holding time of 30 minutes at this temperature is the industry standard.